Tuesday, December 9, 2014

 His father, not only forgives him but, throws a huge celebration upon his return because, "This son of mine was dead and has come to life again; he was lost and has been found."

-After the conversation with my two-Egyptian-plague friend, by the time the retreat came around, I was finally in that spiritual zone that had eluded me for months.
+After the conversation with my two-Egyptian-plagued friend, by the time the retreat came around, I was finally in that spiritual zone that had eluded me for months.
 Our team of over twenty-five men came together, as we always do, and we had a wonderful weekend of bonding, camaraderie and goodwill.
 In the full sense, it was a true demonstration of loving God through loving our neighbor.

 Author and Boston College Professor, Peter Kreeft once wrote, “Our culture has filled our heads but emptied our hearts, stuffed our wallets but starved our wonder.
 It has fed our thirst for facts but not for meaning or mystery.
 It produces "nice" people, not heroes.”